Ry-F3/Oku/README.md

     * Used for some of the website's icons.

 * [Font Awesome](https://khan.github.io/Font-Awesome/)
-    git push* Used for most of the website's icons.
+    * Used for most of the website's icons.

 * [Google Fonts](https://fonts.google.com/)
     * Used tool to pair fonts.